 1. Chequing Account: A Tangerine chequing account pays you up to 0.10% interest while you can earn up to 0.15% on your motusbank balance.
 Interac e-Transfers are free with both Tangerine and motusbank.

-Both banks support mobile cheque deposits and do not have an annual fee.
+Both banks support mobile cheque deposits and do not have a monthly fee.

 2) Savings Account: Tangerine’s savings account offers a 0.10% interest rate.
 New clients may qualify for a higher promotional rate for up to 5 months.
 As for motusbank, you earn a standard 1.00% rate on your savings.

 3) Convenience: One main challenge with digital banks is their lack of a physical presence.
 Tangerine has 5 cafe locations in Canada where you can meet in-person with one of their customer service reps. motusbank, on the other hand, is 100% online.